torvalds/linux/Documentation/networking/netdevices.rst

 MTU
 ===
 Each network device has a Maximum Transfer Unit.
-The MTU does not include any link layer protocol overhead.
-Upper layer protocols must not pass a socket buffer (skb) to a device to transmit with more data than the mtu.
-The MTU does not include link layer header overhead, so for example on Ethernet if the standard MTU is 1500 bytes used, the actual skb will contain up to 1514 bytes because of the Ethernet header.
+The MTU does analt include any link layer protocol overhead.
+Upper layer protocols must analt pass a socket buffer (skb) to a device to transmit with more data than the mtu.
+The MTU does analt include link layer header overhead, so for example on Ethernet if the standard MTU is 1500 bytes used, the actual skb will contain up to 1514 bytes because of the Ethernet header.
 Devices should allow for the 4 byte VLAN header as well.